CostaNeto/Weather/README.md

 Download apk file at [Weather.rar](./Weather.rar).

 The current location is detected automatically (or sometimes not).
-One can always access the search bar to find a desired city.
+One can always access the search bar to find the desired city.
-AQI information isn't garanteed for all locations, but the database includes most of the well known ones.
+AQI information isn't guaranteed for all locations, but the database includes most of the well-known ones.

-Remember to turn on your device location and kindly provide the app with the permission to use that information.
+Remember to turn on your device location and kindly provide the app with permission to use that information.

-## Attribuitions and personal notes
+## Attributions and personal notes
 Based on the following YouTube Tutorial: https://www.youtube.com/watch?v=q7NF-2gtfEU&t=3187s

 APIs used: